Rod Clements: Lindisfarne

 Lindisfarne reformed in 1977 and Clements continued to be part of the line-up, contributing many songs to albums such as Back and Fourth, The News, Sleepless Nights and Dance Your Life Away.
-Following Alan Hull's death in 1995 Rod became the band's main songwriter who, in partnership with producer and co-writer Nigel Stonier, provided the bulk of material for Lindisfarne's two last albums, Here Comes The Neighbourhood (1998) and Promenade (2002).
+Following Alan Hull's death in 1995, Clements became the band's main songwriter; in partnership with producer and co-writer Nigel Stonier, he provided the bulk of material for Lindisfarne's two last albums, Here Comes The Neighbourhood (1998) and Promenade (2002).
 The band finally broke up following a concert in Newcastle Opera House in November 2003.

 Clements' main role in Lindisfarne was that of bassist until 1990, when he moved to slide guitar and mandolin; his former role was filled thereafter by Steve Cunningham and latterly Ian Thomson.
 Clements also played violin from time to time, most notably in the instrumental break of "Fog on the Tyne", both on stage and on disc.